 - Discussion of the interaction of diet and cancer chemotherapy drugs based on recent studies.

 - Delineation of the symptoms about which the patient should alert his/her oncologist.

 - Discussion of pain management issues and treatment options that can be addressed with the patient's medical team.

 - Explanation of the recommendations given or not given by the patient's physicians; assistance in answering the patient's questions which remain either after or between appointments with the medical team.

 - Review of the relevant radiotherapy/interventional radiology options which the patient contact, in turn, may discuss with his/her medical team.

 - Discussion of the relevance of the patient's specific immunohistochemistry and cytogenetic results to available clinical trials so that the patient may explore all options with his/her medical team.

-- Analysis of relevant clinical trials options as well as the nature and purpose of clinical trials using Remission Coach® .
+- Analysis of relevant colorectal cancer clinical trials options as well as the nature and purpose of clinical trials using Remission Coach®.

-- Review of relevant lung cancer-specific drugs in the anticancer pipeline.
+- Review of relevant colon cancer-specific drugs in the anticancer pipeline.

 - Review of all relevant and complementary and alternative medicine ("CAM") avenues.